 Seeds random number generation with integer values in the process dictionary, and returns the old state.

-One way of obtaining a seed is to use the BIF now/0:
+One easy way of obtaining a unique value to seed with is to:

-'''

-...

-{A1,A2,A3} = now(),

-random:seed(A1, A2, A3),

-...

-'''
+seed(A1, A2, A3) is equivalent to seed(A1, A2, A3).